ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 Now what we have created here is an array with words that end with -ogs.
 Note that we assigned the array to a variable.
 This variable now holds the array as we have set it.

-Let’s also talk about the key/index value that we discussed earlier.
+Let's also talk about the key/index value that we discussed earlier.
 In the array we created earlier, each item in the array was given an index value based on its placement in the array.
 Remember, the counting starts from 0 and goes up from there.
 So the key- value pair in the system would look like this:

 <table>
 <thead>